Ride Overview - Pirate Queen’s Bay

 You will be transferred from the Westport train station or bus station to your comfortable B & B.

-You will be transferred to Drummindoo Stud to meet your host, your horse and the other riders.
-After an assessment ride in the indoor arena, your group and horses will be transferred to the quaint village of Aughagower.
-This ride will take you through the village of Curvey; along the shores of Knappagh Lake; through the village of Mountbrown and along an old shepherds’ track back to Aughagower.
-After riding, there is a chance for your group to visit the round tower and monastic site which dates back to the 7th century.
+You will be transferred to the Drummindoo Stud to meet your host, your horse and the other riders.
+After an assessment ride in the indoor arena, you will be transferred to the village of Aughagower for the Aughagower Ride.
+Your trail will lead us through the villages of Curvey and Lankill.
+A picnic will be served on the shores of Knappagh Lake.
+Next, you will ride to Drumhill before returning to Aughagower via Peggy’s Boreen.
+After riding there is a chance for riders to visit the round tower and monastic site which dates back to the 7th century.

-Today, you will ride to Emlagh Point and Cross Strand.
-There will be ample opportunities to gallop today.
-You will also get a glimpse of Inishturk Island and Connemara in the distance.
+Today, you will ride to Doughmakeon for a beach ride at Carrowniskey.
+After you cross the Carrowniskey River and onto Cross Strand.
+There will be ample opportunities to gallop.
+Your group will picnic next to the Clapper Bridge (the bridge with the eyes).
+Here you can see the coastline of Connemara in the distance.
 There are many standing stones in the area dating back to megalithic times.
-You will also visit Clapper Bridge (the bridge with the eyes) before returning to your base where you will say goodbye to your equine companion.
-In the evening, your group will enjoy a farewell dinner with your guide in one of Westport’s fine restaurants.
+Again, you will ride along the Cross Strand and Carrowniskey Beach again before returning to your base where you will say goodbye to your equine companion.
+In the evening enjoy a farewell dinner with your host Padraic in one of Westport’s fine restaurants.

-Note: The Itinerary may change slightly due to circumstances beyond control such as bad weather, tidal variations etc. and we reserve the right to change this without prior notice.
+Note : The Itinerary of The Clew Bay Trail Ride may change slightly due to circumstances beyond our control such as bad weather, tidal variations etc. and we reserve the right to change this without prior notice.

 Ride Details - Pirate Queen’s Bay